poglodjan/poglodjan/README.md

 - 👋 Hi, I’m @poglodjan
 - 👀 I’m interested in machine learning, cybersec
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning Data analysis and Data engineering
 - 💞️ I’m looking to collaborate on some interesting projects
 - 📫 How to reach me poglodjan@gmail.com